-Underground Infiltration Gallery (5.4) Underground infiltration galleries (UIGs) catch and hold stormwater runoff in a structure made of rock, stone, or clay.
+Underground infiltration galleries (UIGs) catch and hold stormwater runoff in a structure made of rock. stone. or clay.
 There, the stormwater soaks into the ground over a couple of days.
 UIGs are configured or shaped differently than infiltration trenches.

+Underground

+Infiltration Gallery

-Bioretention (5.5) Bioretention areas are built as shallow, sunken areas that utilize native plants and soil to catch stormwater from surrounding property.
+Bioretention areas are built as shallow, sunken areas that utilize native plants and soil to catch stormwater from surrounding property.
 The water soaks into the soil of the bioretention area.
 Bioretention areas can have an underdrain or no underdrain & can sometimes be categorized as rain gardens.

-Wet Extended Detention Basin (5.6) Wet extended detention basins remove pollutants from stormwater by storing it in a basin for a short amount of time.
+Wet Extended Detention Basin

+Wet extended detention basins remove pollutants from stormwater by storing it in a basin for a short amount of time.
 The basin lets the sediment (dirt) settle out of the water before it is released.
 Plants in a wet extended detention basin remove pollutants through their roots and leaves.

-Dry Extended Detention Basin (5.7) Dry extended detention basins collect and store stormwater.
+Drv Extended Detention Basin (5.7)

+collect and store stormwater.
 The basins remove pollution and control flooding.
 A dry extended detention basin will manage about 1-inch of stormwater and drain completely about 40 hours after a storm.

-Proprietary BMPs (5.8) Proprietary BMPS are structural BMPs that are pre- fabricated, manufactured, and/or patented to mimic a natural system, like bioretention.
+Proprietary BMPs (5.8) Proprietary BMPS are structural BMPs that are prefabricated, manufactured, and/or patented to mimic a natural system, like bioretention.
 Examples of BMPs included in this group are hydrodynamic separators, baffle boxes, and modular manufactured filtration systems.

-INTER OWNER NUMBER OWNER UNKERS OWNER OWNERS OWNER OWNERS OWNERS OWNERS OWNERS OWNERS OWNERS OWNERS OWNERS OWNERS OWNERS OWNERS OWNERS OWNERS OWNERS OWNERS OWNERS OWNERS OWNERS Surface Bed Filter (5.9) Surface bed filters clean stormwater by filtering it through a sand bed.
+Surface Bed Filter (5.9) Surface bed filters clean stormwater by filtering it through a sand bed.
 The water collected, cleaned through filtration, and released to a stormwater system.

 Permeable Pavement (5.10) Permeable pavement lets stormwater flow into the holes in the pavement surface.
 From there, the water soaks into the soil below.
 Permeable pavement can have modular pavers, concrete grids, pervious concrete, porous asphalt, and cellular confinement systems.

+Underground Detention

-Underground Detention (5.11) Underground detention provides detention storage in vaults or pipes.
+Underground detention provides detention storage in vaults or pipes.
 The underground basins are designed to release water after a specific period of time, and after pollution has settled out of the water.

 Catch Basin (5.12) Catch basins are Best Management Practices (BMPs) that remove trash, debris, and sediment from runoff directly at the storm drain.
 Some catch basins can be built to absorb oils.

 Vegetated Filter Strip (5.13) Vegetated Filter Strips are gently sloping Best Management Practices (BMPs) with densely vegetated areas.
 They slow down stormwater runoff and filter out pollutants by letting the water soak into the ground.